ModuleSystem API

 Overview

-For the overall architecture and initialization flow, see Core Architecture.
+For architecture and boot flow see Core Architecture.

 maplebirch.register("myModule", {